rc280675/ecoreChallange/README.md

 $ npx cypress open
 ```
 -- this command will create the basic folder structure and present possible configurations such as which browser will be tested.
 Currently cypress covers 4 browsers.
 Google Chrome, Edge, Electron and Firefox

+For the best strategy, this code was build thinking in the maintenance of the code, because this, was separate testCase from implement and elements